Few areas of today’s working world are more active and ever-changing than the recruitment and job hunting space and learning how to create an ATS

 Important keywords aren’t just for SEO nowadays.
 When choosing whether to pass your

-Entry-level positions scan for educational qualification keywords or prestigious schools.
-C-suite roles see an ATS scan for corporate and executive language – and more broadly, an ATS looks for job titles that match the title of the role being recruited for.
+Entry-level positions in an ATS will scan for educational qualification keywords such as whether or not you were on the Dean’s List or went to a prestigious school.
+C-suite roles in an ATS scan for corporate and executive language – and more broadly, an ATS looks for job titles that match the title of the role being recruited for.

-That’s an excellent first step – if you’re a property manager and the role is expressly recruiting for a property manager, that’s the job title to use.
-If the role is hiring for a property manager, but your last company called it a portfolio executive, simply switch the title to match what the ATS is seeking.
+For example, if you’re a property manager, and the role is expressly recruiting for a property manager, that’s the job title to use.
+If the role at your last company was as a Portfolio Executive, but you had the exact same responsibilities, consider simply switching the title to match what the ATS is seeking.

 7. Don’t Attempt To Trick the ATS